Tarcontar/TPFanControl/README.md

 So I developed a fix to automate this procedure in TPFanControl as doing this manually every time was quite annoying.
 At this point I did not dig deep into the low level code that works with I/O ports.
 But instead developed a quick fix that works as following (in pseudo-code):
 ```
+if MaxTemp >= 50 and MaxTemp < 55 then
+{
+    // Allow BIOS to smoothly cool temperature down below 50C so we can turn off both fans.
+    Set mode to "BIOS";
+}

 if MaxTemp < 50 then
 {
     Set mode to "BIOS";